 If you are looking for a more in-depth review, feel free to check out this article here.

 Outdoor Guinea Pig Cage

 The first thing you can do is look at buying an outdoor cage for your guinea pig.
 Guinea pigs are more than suited to live outdoors, as long as they have adequate bedding and protection from the rain.
 If you are looking for a good cage that will be suitable for the outdoors check out this article here.

 Getting an outdoor cage won’t exactly get rid of the guinea pig smell, but it will certainly remove it from inside your house.
 Once again, just make sure you have adequate guinea pig bedding and that your guinea pigs have enough protection from the elements.

 Clean Your Guinea Pig Cage

 As far as health aspects go, you really don’t need to clean your guinea pig cage once a week as some people recommend.
 You can get away with cleaning the cage once every two weeks and even three if the cage is pretty big.
 The real reason people do a deep clean of their guinea pig cage is due to the smell.
 My advice though is to get hold of one of the critter zone’s devices.
 If you are having to clean the cage and change out the bedding every week, you are gonna be spending a bit of money unnecessarily.
 Critterzones’ air filter prevents exactly this.
 It means you only have to clean your guinea pig cage when it is truly needed rather than when it smells like it is needed.

 Buy A Scented Bedding Material

 Getting scented bedding is great if you want to mask the guinea pig smell.
-However, when you are looking at buying a scented bedding, make sure you get one that is chemical free.
+However, when you are looking at buying scented bedding, make sure you get one that is chemical-free.
 A lot of the beddings out there have been infused with harmful toxins just to create a ‘fresh scent’ which is incredibly bad for your guinea pig’s respiratory system.